wes-brooks/wrbrooks.github.io/_posts/2014-3-26-notes-on-the-oracle-properties-of-the-nonparametric-adaptive-lasso.md

 ---
 layout: post
-title:  "Notes on the oracle properties of the nonparametric adaptive lasso"
+title:  "Notes on the asymptotic normality of the nonparametric adaptive lasso"
-date:   2014-3-26
+date:   2014-3-26 18:00:00
 ---

 This is the theorem that must be adapted to prove the oracle properties of the nonparametric adaptive lasso.